 A classroom should be a place that nurtures creativity, breathes life into new ideas and generates curiosity and excitement around learning.
 One of the best ways to learn is to do.
-Discussing theories about sustainability and the environment is no doubt important, but putting that theory into practice is where you shape the habits and behaviours of the next generation.
+Discussing theories about sustainability and the environment is important, but putting that theory into practice is where you shape the habits and behaviours of the next generation.

 Our network of school recyclers are leading by example.
 They never cease to inspire and amaze us with their flair for creating out-of-this-world recycling stations.
 That’s why we get pretty excited when we see some of the spectacular ways teachers are incorporating hands-on learning about sustainability in the classroom through our recycling programs.